Mark Levin: Radio broadcasting

 Levin began his broadcasting career as a guest on conservative talk radio programs.
 For many years, he was a contributor of legal opinions to The Rush Limbaugh Show, appearing more regularly as the Monica Lewinsky scandal developed.
 About this time, Sean Hannity became aware of him, and he began to feature in Hannity's radio show.
 Eventually, Levin gained a radio slot of his own on WABC, initially on Sundays beginning in 2002, then in the timeslot following Hannity's program in 2003.
 Cumulus Media Networks began syndicating The Mark Levin Show nationally in 2006.

 Levin has participated in Freedom Concerts, an annual benefit concert to aid families of fallen soldiers, and uses his radio program to promote aid to military families.
 Levin is also involved with Move America Forward, a charity that sends care packages to soldiers serving overseas.

-On February 11, 2016, Levin signed a ten-year contract extension with Westwood One, which will take his show through 2025, its 19th year.
+In July 2024, Levin signed a multi-year extension with Westwood One and Cumulus Media covering both The Mark Levin Show and the Mark Levin Audio Rewind podcast on the Cumulus Podcast Network.

 On November 16, 2018, he was inducted into the National Radio Hall of Fame.
+In February 2023, Cumulus launched Levin's official podcast channel on YouTube, featuring Mark Levin Audio Rewind and archived podcast-related segments.
+In October 2024, Levin began co-hosting On the Frontlines with Mark Levin and Yael Eckstein, a limited podcast series with Yael Eckstein of the International Fellowship of Christians and Jews.
+In November 2024, Cumulus launched Liberty and Learning with Mark Levin and Larry Arnn, a 10-part podcast series hosted by Levin and Hillsdale College president Larry P. Arnn.